ez-me/magnetico/cmd/magneticod/README.md

 # magneticod
 *Autonomous BitTorrent DHT crawler and metadata fetcher.*

-**magneticod** is the daemon that crawls the BitTorrent DHT network in the background to discover info hashes and fetches metadata from the peers.
+<code>magneticod</code> is the daemon that crawls the BitTorrent DHT network in the background to discover info hashes and
+fetches metadata from the peers.

 ## Installation